kristinavih/AutoReportsManagerBot/README.md

 ## Status

-Portfolio / demonstration version based on a real operational automation project.
+Sanitized source-code version of a real operational automation project.